edgedb/edgedb/docs/stdlib/json.rst

 .. eql:operator:: jsonslice: json [ int64 : int64 ] -> json

-    JSON array/string slicing.
+    Indexes an array or string of :eql:type:`int64`.

-    JSON *arrays* and *strings* can be sliced in the same way as regular arrays, producing a new JSON array or string:
+    This results in :eql:type:`json`.
+Arrays and strings of JSON can be sliced in the same manner as a regular array, producing the JSON type:

     .. code-block:: edgeql-repl